What is PBS and how does it operate at CBPS?

-PBS is a research-based process that, when correctly implemented, is proven to create safer and more effective schools.
+It is a research-based process that is proven to create safer and more effective schools.
 PBS relies on organisational change strategies to improve the social culture, learning and teaching environment in schools, and to provide the individual behaviour supports needed to achieve academic and social success for all students.

-Students in our school come from many different backgrounds and cultures that view “behaviour” differently thus we cannot assume that students know how to behave appropriately when at school.
-CBPS has a higher number of students in care of the Department for Child Protection and Family Support than ANY other school in the state.
+Students in our school come from many different backgrounds and cultures that view “behaviour” differently.
+We cannot assume that students know how to behave appropriately when at school.
 We have a high number of students who have not been taught school behaviours at home, and who therefore make mistakes at school.

 Classrooms where students behave appropriately do not happen by accident – the adults in them have cleverly designed the physical environment, explicitly taught students appropriate behaviour, have excellent classroom management practices and constantly modify their own behaviour to get the response they want from students.

-In PBS there is a strong focus on Antecedents, the things we can do as adults to support students to be successful in achieving behavioural outcomes.
+Recognise we can’t make students learn or behave.
+In PBS there is a strong focus on antecedents, the things we can do as adults to support students to be successful in achieving behavioural outcomes.

 We can create environments that increase the likelihood that students will learn and behave.

 Environments that increase this likelihood are guided by a core curriculum which is implemented with consistency and fidelity and give consideration to:

 - Design and layout of the physical environment

 - Opportunity to regularly practise behaviour in the natural environment